-CGI's common shares and Series 4 Shares are listed and posted for trading on the TSX under the ticker symbols CGI and CGI.PR.D, respectively.
-The common shares are also listed and posted for trading on the London Stock Exchange ("LSE").
-Investors who wish to purchase any of CGI's securities can do so through the facilities of the TSX or for the common shares, the LSE, by contacting their investment advisors.
-The common shares and Class A Preference Shares are not being distributed by the Company currently.
+CGI's common shares are listed and posted for trading on both the TSX and the London Stock Exchange ("LSE") under the ticker symbol CGI.
+Investors who wish to purchase any of CGI's common shares can do so through the facilities of the TSX or the LSE, by contacting their investment advisors.
+The common shares are not being distributed by the Company currently.